httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 and will be either ignored or rejected by generic HTTP software.

+### OPTIONS

+The OPTIONS method was defined for metadata retrieval, and is used both by WebDAV {{?RFC4918}} and CORS {{FETCH}}.
+Because HTTP-based APIs often need to retrieve metadata about resources, it is often considered for their use.

+However, OPTIONS does have significant limitations:

+* It isn't possible to link to the metadata with a simple URL, because OPTIONS is not the default GET method.
+* OPTIONS responses are not cacheable, because HTTP caches operate on representations of the resource (i.e., GET and HEAD).
+If OPTIONS responses are cached separately, their interaction with HTTP cache expiry, secondary keys and other mechanisms needs to be considered.
+* OPTIONS is "chatty" - always separating metadata out into a separate request increases the number of requests needed to interact with the application.
+* Implementation support for OPTIONS is not universal; some servers do not expose the ability to respond to OPTIONS requests without significant effort.

+Instead of OPTIONS, one of these alternative approaches might be more appropriate:

+* For server-wide metadata, create a well-known URI {{?RFC5785}}, or using an already existing one if it’s appropriate (e.g., HostMeta {{?RFC6415}}).
+* For metadata about a specific resource, use a Link response header, or a link in the representation format for that resource.
+See {{?RFC8288}}.
+Note that the Link header is available on HEAD responses, which is useful if the client wants to discover a resource's capabilities before they interact with it.

 ## HTTP Status Codes

 The primary function of a HTTP status code is to convey semantics for the benefit of generic HTTP